wbUTIL - Display Configuration

 All three filters can be set.
 There are two filter values per filter, one value for the digits and one for the bars.
 This lets us set (for example) the bars to have little filtering so fast activity can be seen, but the corresponding digits can have more filtering so it's readable.
 A small filter value results in very fast filtering and a maximum value of 255 gives the largest filtering.
 The default filter values give very readable displays that may be on the slow side for only a very small percent of viewers.

 Large filter values can give the impression of a lag between the value changing and it being seen to change - this is an unfortunate but inevitable consequence.
-Note that the display update rate can be independantly set and is quite different to the filter coefficients in its effect.
+Note that the display update rate can be independently set and is quite different to the filter coefficients in its effect.
 You can change the filter coefficients and see the effect by using the emulator and rapidly changing the displayed values with the slider.

 Conversion